Module 2

 Niamh

-Then we have 48 hours to build a framework we should have built 11 months ago.
-And we're building it under regulatory scrutiny, not ahead of it.
+Then we have 48 hours to build what we should have built 11 months ago.
+Under regulatory scrutiny, not ahead of it.

 Six Months Later

-The decisions you made as Elena Vasquez rippled outward — to the marketing team, to NovaTech's reputation, to Robert Acheson, to the chatbot, and to public trust.
+Your decisions as Elena rippled out — to the team, to NovaTech's reputation, to Robert Acheson, to public trust.
 Here's what happened.

 Your Result